LohYangXian/OrderbookProject/docs/notes/uncategorised.md

 - **Use reference (`const Type&`)** for large objects to avoid copying.
 - **Use value** for small, simple types—copying is cheap and safe.

+### Pragma

+- Use `#pragma once` at the top of header files to prevent multiple inclusions of the same header file, which can lead to redefinition errors.
+It is a modern alternative to traditional include guards.